PCSX2/pcsx2/README.md

 # Project details

 The PCSX2 project has been running for more than ten years.
-Once only able to run a few public domain demos, recent versions enable many games to work at full speed, including popular titles such as *Final Fantasy X* or *Devil May Cry 3*.
+Once only able to run a few public domain demos, newer versions enable many games to work at full speed, including popular titles such as *Final Fantasy X* or *Devil May Cry 3*.
 Visit the *[PCSX2 homepage](http://pcsx2.net)* to check the latest compatibility status of games (with more than 2000 titles tested), or ask your doubts in the *[Official forums](http://forums.pcsx2.net/)*.

 The latest officially released stable version is *1.4.0*.
 Installers and binaries for both Windows and Linux are available from **[our website](http://pcsx2.net/)**.

 Development builds are also available from **[our website](http://pcsx2.net/download/development/git.html)**.

 # System requirements